mullerdavid/ctf_writeups/cyberquest23/nnnnsick/WRITEUP.md

 # Converting to audio

 FFMpeg supports the G722 codec, therefore the input can be used as is.
-The `code` variable is used in the source to read the input in a for loop, therefore we can use that to extract the information.
+The `code` variable is used in the source to read the input in a for loop, therefore it can be used to extract the original G722 encoded array as the input.

 ```bash
 awk -b 'BEGIN{for(n=0;n<256;n++)chr[n]=sprintf("%c",n)} $1=="code:" {printf chr[$2]}' challenge | ffmpeg -f g722 -i - -acodec pcm_s16le -ar 16000 codes.wav